khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/api-keys.md

 ![Oanda](https://user-images.githubusercontent.com/46355364/207839246-eb40f093-b583-4edd-b178-99fe399bfb66.png)

-Upon completion of the account setup, enter the credentials into the OpenBB Terminal using the syntax:
+Upon completion of the account setup, enter the credentials into the Finance Analysis using the syntax:

 ```console
 /keys/oanda -a REPLACE_WITH_ACCOUNT -t REPLACE_WITH_TOKEN --account_type REPLACE_WITH_LIVE_OR_PRACTICE